maggie0002/open-balena-cli-action/README.md

 # Open Balena CLI

 ### TL;DR
-This is actions only for using with OpenBalena as alternative to BalenaCloud push part
+This is actions only for using with OpenBalena as alternative to BalenaCloud push.

 Continuously deliver your applications to [OpenBalena](https://www.balena.io/open/).